WXXXQXXXCXX/dblp_crawling/README.md

 - `RESUME`: DBLP website implements rate limiting.
 When the limit exceeds, the current progress are written to `OUT_DIR/resume.json`.
 To continue, wait a few minutes, set `RESUME` to the path to `resume.json`, and run the script again.
 - `DB_IP`: The IP address of the database.
 - `SSH_USER`: The user name used for SSH connection.
 - `SSH_KEY`: The private SSH key file.
-The SSH key can be downloaded from the VIDURA web app after authentication
+The SSH key can be downloaded from the VIDURA web app after authentication.
+Click on the Account icon in the app bar, then click Get SSH Key.

 An example of `.env`:
 ```bash